Knoxville in Knox County, Tennessee — The American South (East South Central)

 Topics.
 This historical marker is listed in these topic lists: Architecture • Industry & Commerce.
 A significant historical year for this entry is 1867.

 Location.
 36° 1.647′ N, 83° 51.767′ W. Marker is in Knoxville, Tennessee, in Knox County.
-Marker is on Loves Creek south of Buffat Mill Road, on the right when traveling south.
+It is on Loves Creek south of Buffat Mill Road, on the right when traveling south.
 Touch for map.
 Marker is at or near this postal address: 1725 Loves Creek, Knoxville TN 37924, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 4 miles of this marker, measured as the crow flies.
-Buffat Mill (approx. half a mile away); Speedway Circle (approx. 2 miles away); Mr. Anderson's Log College (approx. 2.3 miles away); Mary Frances Housley (approx. 3.4 miles away); Site of Fort Adair (approx. 3.6 miles away); Fort Adair (approx. 3.6 miles away); Savage Garden (approx. 3.7 miles away); Mt.
+At least 8 other markers are within 4 miles of this marker, measured as the crow flies: Buffat Mill (approx. half a mile away); Speedway Circle (approx. 2 miles away); Mr. Anderson's Log College (approx. 2.3 miles away); Mary Frances Housley (approx. 3.4 miles away); Site of Fort Adair (approx. 3.6 miles away); Fort Adair (approx. 3.6 miles away); Savage Garden (approx. 3.7 miles away); Mt.
 Fuji (approx. 3.9 miles away).
 Touch for a list and map of all markers in Knoxville.

 Regarding Alfred Buffat Homeplace.
 Excerpt from the National Register nomination: